-Influential Women in Manufacturing (IWIM) is a recognition program honoring women who are effecting change in the manufacturing and industrial production space.
-Founded by three editors from Putman Media, Erin Hallstrom, Alexis Gajewski, and Christine LaFave Grace, IWIM celebrates the wide-ranging, needle-moving accomplishments of women in industry and looks to spark conversations about best practices for building the workforce that will continue to drive the manufacturing industry forward.
+Influential Women in Manufacturing (IWIM) honors women who are effecting change in the manufacturing and industrial production space.
+At IWIM, we celebrate the wide-ranging, needle-moving accomplishments of women in all discrete and process manufacturing industries while sparking conversations about best practices for building the workforce that will continue to drive the manufacturing industry forward.

 According to the Data

 When we, the IWIM founders, came together to develop the IWIM program, we were all keenly aware of the much-talked-about statistics about manufacturing's projected workforce shortage.
 According to a widely cited study from Deloitte and the Manufacturing Institute, U.S. manufacturers could face a shortfall of 2.5 million workers by 2025.

 By now, this isn't news.
 Manufacturers already are contending with waves of retirements and are working really hard to convince young people that traditional perceptions of manufacturing are just that: traditional, outdated, not at all in line with today's sleek, clean manufacturing facilities and the efficient, high-tech reality of much of today's manufacturing work.

 It's also not news that women can play a key role in addressing manufacturing's serious labor crunch.
 While women make up 47% of the overall U.S. labor force, they represent only 29% of the manufacturing workforce.

 We know that manufacturing offers high-quality jobs with incredible opportunities for advancement.
 These are family-sustaining and personally rewarding jobs for individuals across a wide range of educational backgrounds and professional interests.